izancode/student-portal-backend/README.md

 Communication Tools: This feature offers messaging functionality for direct communication between teachers, students, and parents, as well as group messaging for announcements and notifications.
 Resource Management: This feature allows administrators to manage school resources, such as classrooms, labs, and equipment, and track their usage and availability.
 Dashboard and Reporting: This feature provides users with personalized dashboards and generates various reports to help monitor performance and make data-driven decisions.

+# API

+1 - Post API for student Sigin

+- For Upload File Using Cloudinary, Multer , multer-storage-cloudinary
+- Setting Image Format in cloudinary Lke width hight size and many more